andre-ye/uni/docs/eng/engl-131/portfolio.md

 ### Researchers Propose Exciting New Interpretation of Neural Networks
 *Written for the genre translation assignment.*

+> **Framing Statement.** I am someone who both consumes and contributes to (in a small way, at least) machine learning and AI literature.
+The objective of this essay was to write a popular-science type article appealing to those that may have an interest in the field but aren't directly involved within it.
+My first version consisted only of text.
+In the revision, I added more varied multimodal elements, including quoted main-idea re-iterations, images, and GIFs - with the goal of better placing the writing within its desired genre and to make it more effective at communicating ideas to the audience, which inevitably requires a transcendence of a monopoly on the text form.

 Neural networks are computational structures formed by linking together large quantities of individual *perceptrons*, which are lightweight and simple mathematical processing units.
 Each perceptron contains a bundle of parameters, or weights, that determine the individual perceptron’s behavior.
 Modern neural network architectures use hundreds of millions or even billions of perceptrons or perceptron variants.
 When all the parameters in the network are simultaneously optimized, neural networks can learn to exhibit astonishingly sophisticated behavior, like human-level image recognition, creating art, and generating text.
 These modern neural network architectures are the largest information systems capable of ‘learning’ that humans have created – some models take weeks on supercomputers to fully optimize – and the size of state-of-the-art models are constantly increasing as the state of computing power advances.

 ![](https://media.arxiv-vanity.com/render-output/5021915/x1.png)